 6. Perform a reset of your iPhone’s settings

 Note that this method will make all your device’s settings switch to default.
-It would be best if you reconnected to your Bluetooth devices and WiFi network(s).
+It would be best to reconnect to your Bluetooth devices and WiFi network(s).
 In addition, all your privacy settings, Apple Pay cards, etc., will be reset to their defaults.
 Pretty much all that will be left would be your data.

 To reset your iPhone’s settings, go to Settings, select General, choose Transfer or Reset iPhone, tap Reset, then Reset All Settings.
 Enter the required credentials if prompted.